LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

     # Let's see what we have
     poly

-Okey, so now we have appropriate Polygon -object.
+So now we have appropriate Polygon -object.

 Let's insert the polygon into our 'geometry' column in our GeoDataFrame: